Sickboy78/MMM-Homematic/README.md

 </systemVariables>
 ...
 ````
-In this case we are looking for the ise_id of the device "window contact living room", which is "2086".
+In this case we are looking for the ise_id of the system variable "washing mashine", which is "11104".

+Next two steps are only necessary for datapoints of sensors or actors.
+For system variables you can skip them and go directly to the last step.

 * Call the state of the device via the XML-API using http://ccu3-webui/addons/xmlapi/state.cgi?device_id=1234, replacing 'ccu3-webui' with the hostname or IP address of your CCU and '1234' with the ise_id from the previous step.